graphadvantage/multi-processor-faker/README.md

 # multi-processor-faker
-notebook for faker csv generation using muliti-processing
+notebook for faker csv generation using multi-processing